Peripheral Vascular Disease

 What is peripheral vascular disease?

-Peripheral vascular disease (PVD) is a slow and progressive circulation disorder caused by narrowing, blockage, or spasms in a blood vessel.
+Peripheral vascular disease (PVD) is a slow and progressive circulation disorder.

 What causes peripheral vascular disease?